enotspe/fortinet-2-elasticsearch/docs/roadmap.md

 - Connections per source IP over time windows for SMB traffic

-We might see that this traffic spike out on a particular date.
+We might see that this traffic spike out on a particular moment in time.

-We did not see it when using the first metric because most of the traffic for this particular source IP was HTTP, SMB was just a small portion of the overall traffic, but still very important to spot that an exfiltration connections started.
+We did not see it when using the first metric because most of the traffic for this particular source IP was HTTP, SMB was just a small portion of the overall traffic, but still very important to spot that a data exfiltration connection started.

 The metrics we define will have to be coherent with baselines we know we can contrast them against.
 We know how SMB works and behaves, makes sense to synthesize a metric for it, but TCP/28943 has absolutely no meaning, therefore it makes no sense to slice that traffic.